Inorganic Chemical Testing Lab Houston TX

 What sampling media is needed for ozone (O₃) monitoring?

-AGT Labs uses NIOSH 6005 for ozone monitoring — indigo carmine-impregnated filter collection at 1–2 L/min, analyzed by UV-Vis spectrophotometry at 600 nm.
-Ozone bleaches the indigo dye in direct proportion to concentration.
+AGT Labs uses OSHA Method 214 for ozone monitoring as our AIHA IHLAP-accredited primary method.
+O₃ is collected on a nitrite-impregnated filter / impinger train; analysis is by ion chromatography for the nitrate ion produced by O₃ oxidation of nitrite.
+NIOSH 6005 (indigo carmine UV-Vis) is also performed in-house as a specialty alternative but is not within our AIHA IHLAP-accredited scope.
 Critical handling requirement: O₃ samples are highly photolabile — they must be protected from direct light during and after collection, transported in opaque containers, and analyzed within 24 hours of collection.
 The OSHA PEL is 0.1 ppm TWA.
 The ACGIH TLV is work-rate dependent — ranging from 0.05 ppm for heavy work to 0.08 ppm for moderate work.

 What is the OSHA PEL for carbon monoxide and why is CO so dangerous?

 OSHA's PEL for CO is 50 ppm TWA.
 The ACGIH TLV is 25 ppm.
 CO is odorless, colorless, and tasteless — workers receive no sensory warning.
 It binds hemoglobin approximately 240 times more strongly than oxygen, progressively displacing O₂ from the blood and causing chemical asphyxiation.
 CO is the most common cause of fatal occupational poisoning in the United States — particularly from indoor propane forklift use and gasoline/diesel generator operation in enclosed spaces.
-AGT Labs uses NIOSH 6604 (13X molecular sieve tube, GC-TCD analysis) for CO personal sampling.
+AGT Labs uses NIOSH 6604 (13X molecular sieve tube, GC-TCD analysis) for CO personal sampling as a specialty in-house method — it is not within our AIHA IHLAP-accredited scope.
 Real-time electrochemical CO monitoring should always be combined with tube sampling in any suspected CO environment.

 What industries most commonly need inorganic chemical testing?